|

 - Depression, anxiety and insomnia

-Sex may be a normal human activity, but that doesn’t mean it’s without consequence.
+Sex may be a normal human activity, but that doesn’t mean it’s without consequences.
 Without seeking help, it’s possible for an addiction to sex to become just as dangerous as an addiction to anything else.

 Getting Help for Sex Addiction

-Like all addictions, getting help is the best way to move forward.
-With professional intervention, it’s possible to overcome the drivers behind addiction and encourage a healthier approach to sex, love, and relationships.
-Inpatient treatment can be an effective approach, promoting celibacy and the opportunity to delve into the root causes of addiction.
 For those who cannot or do not want to enroll in a program, sex addiction support groups can also be therapeutic.
 These outpatient opportunities provide sex addicts with guidance to overcome addiction while also offering a sense of camaraderie.
 In group therapy, affected individuals can learn from others who are working through the same struggles, offering coping mechanisms and real-life anecdotes to guide recovery.